NinerXrayBravoTwoTwo/MetabolicGames/README.md

 d> I have no conflicts of interest by or for any company where that company is actively perusing wellness programs.

 e> This software is based on a very old linear regression algorithm I originally used on a TI-59 calculator in 1978.
-This statistical algorithm was apparently published in the 1890's.
+This statistical algorithm was apparently published in the [click Galton 1890's](http://jse.amstat.org/v9n3/stanton.html#Galton)1890's.

 f> None of the ‘medical’ data in this project represents private patient information protected by HIPAA.
 It is all test data.